microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 Imagine you are reading some information on a distant display or your e-reader and when you reach the end of the displayed text, the text automatically scrolls up to reveal more content.
 Or how about magically zooming directly toward where you were looking at?
 These are some of the examples showcased in this tutorial about eye-supported navigation.
-In addition, we added an example for hands-free rotation of 3D holograms by making them automatically rotate based on your current focus.
+In addition, there is an example for hands-free rotation of 3D holograms by making them automatically rotate based on your current focus.

 **Summary**: Scroll, Pan, Zoom, 3D Rotation using a combination of Eyes, Voice and Hand input.